mycal-tucker/csn/README.md

 If you found this useful, please cite the ICML paper (Bibtex to be included when ICML is officially published).

-And feel free to reach out with questions to mmycal@mit.edu
+And feel free to reach out with questions to mycal@mit.edu